aneeqaf/Quantum-Simulation/README.md

 	* Optionally, end the two integers argument with a '+' to print the generated indices to a file.
 	* The program prints the values of the amplitudes in the specified indices to a file in `output\amp_vectors\<dirname pertaining to circuit>\<filename>.amps` or `output\amp_vectors\<filename>.amps`. `<filename>` can be specified using the -o option.
 Providing a `<filename>` is recommended for distributed simulation to simplify recollection of files for computations.
 	* Generated indices are printed in `output\amp_vectors\<dirname>\<filename>.idx` or `output\amp_vectors\<filename>.idx`
+* **--layers_Hgates_b4_meas, -H**
+        * Must be followed by the number of layers of H gates to add at the specified depth.
+        * Default is zero.
+        * Don't need to specify this flag if the circuit file already has the required layer of H gates.
+* **--no_checkpoint_ranges, -p**
+        * This is a flag and if specified, the state vector after simulation of the process prefix bits is not saved.
+        * Default is false.
+        * The purpose of this flag is to save memory with possible deprecation in performance.
 * **--no_nearest_neighbors, -n**
         * If specified then the simulator does not check to make sure all two qubits gates are acting on nearest neighbors.
 * **--num_threads, -t**